microsoft/msticnb/docs/source/creatingnotebooklets.rst

 Notebook YAML file
 ------------------

-The notebooklet yaml file should have the same name as the Python module but with a "yaml" or "yml" extension.
+The notebooklet YAML file should have the same name as the Python module but with a "yaml" or "yml" extension.

 There are two main sections: ``metadata`` and ``output``.